 The graph $G'$ has $n' = n - k$ internal vertices by construction.
 So, by \cref{claim:G2}, $G_2$ (and $G_2 \cup C$ as well) has $k + 2n' = 2n - k$ vertices as claimed.

-If $G$ is a triangulation with at least four vertices, then $G$ has a non-separating circuit of length $k+1$.
+If $G$ is a triangulation with at least four vertices, then $G$ has a non-separating circuit of length $4$.
 Indeed, the outerface is a non-separating triangle that can be increased by one using any incident internal face.
-So the above property construction applies with $k = 4$. \end{proof}
+So, the above property construction applies with $k = 4$. \end{proof}

-Actually, the proof of~\cite[Theorem~(1.4)]{RST94} gives an upper bound of $2n - 4$ vertices (assuming $n\ge 4$), and relies on Whitney's Theorem\footnote{Every planar triangulation without separating triangle has a Hamiltonian cycle.}~\cite{Whitney31}.
-In contrast \cref{prop:altRST} gives an explicit and direct construction with the same upper bound.
+Actually, the proof of~\cite[Theorem~(1.4)]{RST94} gives the same upper bound of $2n - 4$ vertices (assuming $n\ge 4$), but relies on Whitney's Theorem\footnote{Every planar triangulation without separating triangle has a Hamiltonian cycle.}~\cite{Whitney31}.
+In contrast \cref{prop:altRST} gives an explicit and direct construction.
 We believe that it gives an interesting construction of the major where the Hamiltonian cycle cuts the graph into two sides.
-Inside the cycle are the copies of edges that where initially in $G$, and outside of the cycle are the edges introduced by the operations of blowing up trees and splitting anchors: contracting those edges results in $G$.
+Inside the cycle are the copies of edges that where initially in $G$, and outside of the cycle are the edges introduced by the operations of blowing up trees and splitting roots: contracting those edges results in $G$.